 Massive potential audience

 Unlike more niche technologies such as VR, smart speakers are already available in millions of homes.
-The Echo Dot was the top-selling item on the Amazon US and UK stores this December, with 55% of US homes predicted to own a smart speaker by 2022.
+The Echo Dot was the top-selling item on the Amazon US and UK stores this December, with 50% of all searches being voice searches and Voice Shopping to reach $40 billion by 2022.

 The low cost of entry-level devices makes smart speakers an attractive proposition.
 Especially when compared to the much higher price points of smartphones and tablets.